NikosAlexandris/i.landsat.import/README.md

 ================

-*i.landsat.import* is a GRASS-GIS module that imports Landsat satellite imagery scenes in GRASS GIS' data base.
-Alternatively, the module creates pseudo GRASS raster maps and links them directly to the original GeoTIFF files. [flag -e, see `r.external`]
+*i.landsat.import* is a GRASS-GIS module that imports Landsat satellite imagery scenes as native GRASS raster maps in its data base.

-It treats Landsat scenes of both forms, `tar.gz` (packed and compressed) as well as (decompressed and unpacked) GeoTiFF files of a single scene that reside inside a directory named after the scene. [option `scene`]

-The module handles also multiple scenes.
-It imports all bands that pertain to a scene in one indepenendet Mapset.
-If requested, multiple scenes are imported in one Mapset and band names are prefixed with each scene's unique identifier.
+Landsat scenes can be acquired in two forms.
+One is a (packed and compressed) `tar.gz` file.
+Another is an (uncompressed and unpacked) directory containing the multispectral band and thermal channel acquisitions in form of GeoTiFF files.
+Albeit, along with various metadata.
+The module treats both forms.
+[option `scene`, single or multiple inputs]

 The MTL metadata file is copied under the target mapset's `cell_misc` directory.
 This can be cancelled by using the `-c` flag.
-Date (year, month, day) and time (hours, minutes, seconds, timezone) of acquisitions are transferred to each imported band. [see r.timestamp]
+Date (year, month, day) and time (hours, minutes, seconds, timezone) of acquisitions are transferred to each imported band. [see `r.timestamp`]

+Alternatively, the module creates pseudo GRASS raster maps via the `-e` flag.
+Instead of creating native GRASS raster maps, it links directly to the original GeoTIFF files. [see `r.external`]

+For whatsoever might be the reason, it is possible to rerun the import process.
+Existing bands may be retained by skipping the import via the `-s` flag.
+At the same time, for bands which might lack of a timestamp, time stamping may be forced via the `-f` flag.

+Multiple scenes are imported in individual Mapsets.
+That is bands of one scene, are imported in one indepenendet Mapset.
+If requested, all scenes are imported in one single Mapset. [flag `-1` and option `mapset`].
+For the latter, band names are prefixed with each scene's unique identifier.
+This eases off building time series via GRASS' temporal `t.`-modules.

-The module has got some handy skills to print out only the number of scenes inside a given `pool` directory, list basic metadata and bands that pertain to each scene as well as print out a valid TGIS list of timestamps (one to use along with `t.register`).
+The module has got some handy skills to count the number of scenes inside a given `pool` directory [flag `-n`], list basic metadata and bands that pertain to each scene [flag `-l`] as well as print, or export in a file, a valid TGIS list of timestamps (one to use along with `t.register`) [flag `-t`].

 Examples
 ========